St. Stanislaus Parish (New Haven, Connecticut): History

 By 1911, the property was cleared and the foundation for the present church was laid.
 On Decoration Day in 1912, Most Reverent John Joseph Nilan, Bishop of Hartford, blessed the cornerstone of the new church, designed in the Polish Cathedral style.
 Just a year later, on April 27, 1913, the first Mass was said in the new church.
 A solemn Mass of dedication was celebrated by Bishop Nilan on May 30, 1913.

+The church was designed by Chickering & O'Connell, Boston architects.

 The parochial school was moved to the basement of the church where it remained for the next nine years.
 The parish also quickly acquired the adjacent lots and properties.
 In 1921, the parish demolished three houses on State Street in order to build a new school.
 It was completed in 1929.

 The interior of the church has changed over the years.
 In 1925, the pastor, Reverend Joseph Janowski, CM, commissioned artist P. Mazur to paint the many frescoes on the interior of the church.
 Stained glass windows from Aachen, Germany were installed in 1926.

 In 1942 the pastor, Reverend Karol Pacherski, CM, commissioned Vincent Murdo of New Haven to beautify the interior of the church.
 “The Christianization of Poland in the 10th Century,” was chosen as the theme.
 The renovations were completed in 1943.
 A blessing for the redecorated church was held on October 11, 1943.
 In 1972, the original organ was rebuilt.
 After the Second Vatican Council, a new altar was installed.
 The rendition of the Last Supper was moved from the high altar to the front of the new altar.
 The last major renovation in the church took place in anticipation of the 100 year anniversary of the parish by then pastor, Reverend Waclaw Hlond, CM.

 On April 25, 1979, the New Haven Preservation Trust proclaimed the church building noteworthy for its distinguished interior.

 In September 2009, a regularly scheduled traditional Latin mass hosted by the St. Gregory Society of New Haven was commenced.
 The Mass is celebrated every Sunday at 2:00 pm.

 Sources: Fifty Year History, 1904-1954 and the article “Brief History of St. Stanislaus, B.M.
 Church,” from the 2013 Parish Directory.